genesiscommunitysuccess/docs/docs/03_server/11_tooling/02_intellij-plugin.md

 ![Process with arguments](/img/plugin-terminal-2.png)

-Although these commands are entered in the terminal, when executed they will open up the relevant window in your IDE, the same as when running via the UI.
+Although these commands are entered in the terminal, when they are executed they open the relevant window in your IDE - just as if you were running via the UI.

 For ease of use, some commands that are not strictly processes or scripts have been added: